Jacinta Nampijinpa Price: 'Make Australia Great Again'

-During a campaign rally in Perth on 12 April 2025, Price said she wanted to "make Australia great again”.
-When asked during a press conference if this was a nod to the “Make America Great Again” slogan most recently popularised by US President Donald Trump and the broader MAGA movement, Price claimed she “hadn’t realised” what she had said.
-National Party leader David Littleproud called Price’s phrasing a “slip of the tongue”.
+During a campaign rally in Perth on 12 April 2025, Price said she wanted to "make Australia great again".
+When asked during a press conference if this was a nod to the "Make America Great Again" slogan used extensively by US president Donald Trump and the broader MAGA movement, Price claimed she "hadn't realised" what she had said.
+National Party leader David Littleproud called Price's phrasing a "slip of the tongue".

 However, one day later, The Guardian obtained a photo shared on Price's Facebook page that showed her and her husband Colin Lillie each wearing "Make America Great Again" baseball caps while Price also held a Donald Trump Christmas tree ornament.
 In response, Price claimed the picture to be "a stunt" and a "joke in her family", and criticised reporters for digging through her private social media.

-In a heated election interview on the night of the 2025 Australian federal election, Price again distanced herself from the 'Make Australia Great Again' slogan after questions were put to her by Sarah Ferguson, on whether she was partly responsible for the Liberal Party's' shock landslide loss, and Liberal leader Peter Dutton's defeat in his own seat of Dickson.
+In a heated election interview on the night of the 2025 Australian federal election, Price again distanced herself from the 'Make Australia Great Again' slogan after questions were put to her by Sarah Ferguson, on whether she was partly responsible for the Liberal Party's shock landslide loss, and Liberal leader Peter Dutton's defeat in his own seat of Dickson.
 Price angrily rebuked Ferguson accusing her and the media of 'mud-slinging', 'smearing' and "misleading the Australian people", then repeated allegations of significant wrongdoing first raised by incumbent Labor MP Marion Scrymgour.

 Scrymgour alleged that Aboriginal women in unspecified remote communities were targeted "by interstate volunteers for the Liberal Party" and that "men were standing over them".
 Price urged the ABC to "send an investigative journalist out" to investigate the allegations, suggesting that the Australian Electoral Commission (AEC) had been repeatedly alerted to the allegations, also accusing the AEC of 'doing very little' to investigate the allegations.
 Despite echoing allegations of Liberal Party wrongdoing, Price joined the Liberal Party several days later on 8 May 2025.

 In a statement the AEC refuted the claims of inaction, noting that it had not observed wrongdoing of the nature Price had described, and had said that it had not received a specific complaint from Scrymgour.
 The day after the election an AEC spokesperson stated that the commission had not received any complaints or referrals from Price during the campaign.
 Price's allegations echo similar comments she made in 2023 alleging electoral misconduct around the Indigenous Voice to Parliament referendum.
 Some journalists have noted that whilst allegations of electoral fraud have become a major part of U.S. politics, they have generally remained in the periphery of Australian politics.